 In addition to your 10 hours “on the job” each week, the following coursework is required:

-- LinkedIn profile (IT 296, IT 479, IT 489, IT 597, and IT 598): We work closely with Career Services to prepare you to market yourself.
+LinkedIn profile: We work closely with Career Services to prepare you to market yourself.
 During this course, you'll develop a LinkedIn profile to demonstrate knowledge gained throughout the degree plan.

-- Research project (IT 296, IT 479, IT 489, IT 597, and IT 598): There is one research project developed throughout each course.
+Research/experiential project: There is one research or experiential project developed throughout each course.
 The goal is to identify a process improvement topic at the internship site and research a set of solutions.
-For instance, network administration students have researched solutions for disaster recovery and cloud storage for data archive.
+For instance, network administration students have researched solutions for disaster recovery and cloud storage for data archives.